Veneers help to create a healthy looking smile

 - As an alternative to dental crowns.

-Dental veneers are as simple to look after as your natural teeth.
-Dental veneers should be brushing and flossed every day and it is recommended to keep a diet that is tooth friendly.
+Dental veneers require the same amount of dental care as looking after your natural teeth.
+Dental veneers should be brushed and flossed every day, and it is recommended to keep a diet that is tooth friendly.

-Despite the fact that veneers are thin, they will not ordinarily stain when you drink coffee or wine, unlike your natural teeth.
-However, if your teeth are more inclined to stain then it is a good idea to avoid foods and drinks that do stain teeth.
+Despite the fact that veneers are thin, they will not ordinarily stain when you drink tea, coffee or red wine, unlike your natural teeth.
+However, if your teeth are more inclined to stain, then it is a good idea to avoid foods and drinks that do stain teeth.
 If you are unsure if this is you, then ask your dentist and they will be able to make a recommendation for you.

-The longevity of veneers differs from person to person, though veneers can last from anywhere from 7 to 20 years depending on how your teeth develop afterwards, how well you look after your oral health and the general state of your mouth.
-If veneers do become detached, they can be reapplied by your dentist.
+The longevity of veneers differs from person to person, though they can last from anywhere from 7 to 20 years.
+This number is dependent on how your teeth develop afterwards, how well you look after your oral health and the general state of your mouth.
+If your veneers do become detached, they can be reapplied by your dentist.